NikhilNB24/NikhilNB24/README.md

 - 👋 Hi, I’m @NikhilNB24
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in MERN Stack Web Development
-- 🌱 I’m currently learning Django REST framework

 <!---
 NikhilNB24/NikhilNB24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.